joaoinacio/qa-docker/README.md

 #### Instalation

  * Clone this repository
- * Install ezplatform/ezpublish in the same directory
+ * install ezplatform to the `volumes/www` folder.
- * In ezplatform `parameters.yml` the database_host change to 'db'
+ * Update ezplatform's `parameters.yml`, change the database_host to 'db'

 #### Usage
 Run the command